ietf-teep/architecture/draft-ietf-teep-architecture.md

    or an Untrusted Application) that it depends on a given Trusted Component, which may or may not already be installed in the TEE.

+2. UnrequestTA: A notification from an REE application (e.g., an installer, or an Untrusted Application) that it no longer depends on a given Trusted Component, which may or may not already be installed in the TEE.
+   For example, if the Untrusted Application is uninstalled, the uninstaller might invoke this conceptual API.

-2. ProcessTeepMessage: A message arriving from the network, to be delivered to the TEEP Agent for processing.
+3. ProcessTeepMessage: A message arriving from the network, to be delivered to the TEEP Agent for processing.

-3. RequestPolicyCheck: A hint (e.g., based on a timer) that the TEEP Agent may wish to contact the TAM for any changes, without the device itself needing any particular change.
+4. RequestPolicyCheck: A hint (e.g., based on a timer) that the TEEP Agent may wish to contact the TAM for any changes, without the device itself needing any particular change.

-4. ProcessError: A notification that the TEEP Broker could not deliver an outbound TEEP message to a TAM.
+5. ProcessError: A notification that the TEEP Broker could not deliver an outbound TEEP message to a TAM.

 For comparison, similar APIs may exist on the TAM side, where a Broker may or may not